uetiko/test-1/README.md

-You need to create a django project to manage users.
+You need to create a django project to manage admins of our admin panel.

+The objective of the project is to provide the users a means to use the same platform in a restricted manner.
+Only users with a permission to modify or view data will be able to modify or view it.

 1. You need to creat 2 db tables:
 ```
   i.
 Users table: It will contain all the users
   ii.
 Addresses table: It will contain addresses of users
 ```
-The tables are going to have 2 different views in admin panel, one for each
+The tables are going to have 2 different views in admin panel, one for users and another for addresses

 2. You need to create 3 different users:
 ```
   i.
 Admin user: He is going to have all the accesses to CRUD both the tables